-- A. The City might require any employee covered by this Agreement to submit to a breath, or urine drug screening when there is a reasonable and articulable suspicion that the employee is under the influence of or abuse of drug[s], alcohol, or other controlled substance[s]. - B. An employee covered by this Agreement shall not be required to submit to drug or alcohol screening unless ordered to do so by the Department Head or authorized designee or by a Designated Employer Representative in the Human Resources/Risk Management Department.
-The employee to be tested may request the presence of any Union steward on duty or the Chief Steward, who would be required to report to the Department Head or authorized designee within 15 minutes after the request.
-The Union Steward or Chief Steward shall be permitted an opportunity to consult for a reasonable time, not to exceed 15 minutes, with the employee to be tested before the employee reports to the testing facility.
+A. The City may require any Employee covered by this Agreement to submit

-C. The City reserves the right to determine the facility or entity to perform any employee's breath, or urine testing.
+- to blood, breath, or urine drug screening when there is a reasonable and articulable suspicion that the Employee is under the influence of or abuse of drug[s], alcohol, or other controlled substance[s]. - B. An Employee covered by this Agreement shall not be required to submit to drug or alcohol screening unless ordered to do so by the Department Head or authorized designee or by a Designated Employer Representative in the Human Resources/Risk Management Department.
+The Employee to be tested may request the presence of any Union steward on duty or the Chief Steward, who would be required to report to the Department Head or authorized designee within 15 minutes after the request.
+The Union Steward or Chief Steward shall be permitted an opportunity to consult for a reasonable time, not to exceed 15 minutes, with the Employee to be tested before the Employee reports to the specimen collection facility. - C. The City reserves the right to determine the facility or entity to perform any Employee blood, breath, or urine testing.